We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 Workers’ compensation is a no-fault system that provides medical and disability benefits to employees with workplace injuries.

-Workers’ compensation insurance is required for businesses with employees, with few exceptions.
+Workers’ compensation insurance is required for businesses that employ any number of part-time or full-time workers, with few exceptions.

 Some workers may not be counted as employees under Utah law, such as:

 Businesses with no employees may not be required to carry workers’ compensation insurance.
 For example, if a sole proprietorship, partnership or limited liability company has no employees, and the owners perform all work.

 These types of workers are not automatically covered by the workers’ compensation system, but companies can choose to provide coverage for them.